 Oppenheimer Sticks to Their Buy Rating for Alliance Data Systems (ADS)

-In a report released yesterday, Dominick Gabriele from Oppenheimer maintained a Buy rating on Alliance Data Systems (ADS), with a price target of $125.00.
-The company’s shares closed last Monday at $105.65, close to its 52-week low of $99.20.
+Oppenheimer analyst Dominick Gabriele maintained a Buy rating on Alliance Data Systems (ADS) yesterday and set a price target of $125.00.
+The company’s shares closed last Monday at $107.18, close to its 52-week low of $99.20.

-According to TipRanks.com, Gabriele is a 4-star analyst with an average return of 8.4% and a 62.8% success rate.
-Gabriele covers the Financial sector, focusing on stocks such as Discover Financial Services, Capital One Financial, and Synchrony Financial.
+According to TipRanks.com, Gabriele is a 4-star analyst with an average return of 7.5% and a 63.0% success rate.
+Gabriele covers the Financial sector, focusing on stocks such as Discover Financial Services, Santander Consumer USA, and Capital One Financial.

-Currently, the analyst consensus on Alliance Data Systems is a Moderate Buy with an average price target of $131.80, representing a 25.0% upside.
+Currently, the analyst consensus on Alliance Data Systems is a Moderate Buy with an average price target of $124.67, a 17.6% upside from current levels.
 In a report issued on January 17, RBC Capital also maintained a Buy rating on the stock with a $138.00 price target.

 See today’s analyst top recommended stocks >>